-Okay…so let’s talk about this Crustless Potato Asparagus Quiche.
+Okay…so let’s talk about this Crustless Potato Asparagus Quiche recipe.
 You might not know this buuttttt……When in doubt, quiche it out.

-Okay, so that isn’t really the saying…or even remotely close to it…but it is my mindset when I have no clue what to cook for a meal.
-I grab some eggs and whatever veggies I have and make a quiche or a frittata.
+Okay, so that isn’t really the saying (or even remotely close to it) but it is my mindset when I have no clue what to cook for a meal.
+I grab some eggs and whatever veggies I have and make a quiche or an easy vegetable frittata recipe.

 Why?
-Because a quick quiche or frittata is super filling, easy to make, adaptable so I can use pretty much whatever I have on hand and leftovers reheat like a dream (making them perfect as part of meal prep)!
-They are especially perfect for a Meatless Monday meal with a quick salad or some fruit on the side.
+Because a quick vegetarian quiche is super filling, easy to make, adaptable so I can use pretty much whatever I have on hand and leftovers reheat like a dream (making them perfect as part of meal prep)!
+They are especially great for a Meatless Monday meal with a quick salad or some fruit on the side.

 Let’s talk asparagus…

 Asparagus is also loaded with goodness and it is an awesome source of fiber, vitamin A, vitamin C, and oodles of antioxidants

-Tips for making crustless potato asparagus quiche with kids!
+Tips for making this veggie-loaded crustless quiche recipe with kids!

 - Asparagus is a great veggie for kids to help prep.
 Kids can snap the tough end off the asparagus then use a child-safe knife or a small pairing knife (depending on the child’s age) to slice each spear into small rounds.